-NOTE 15: - SUBSEQUENT EVENTS
+NOTE 15: - SUBSEQUENT EVENT

 - a.
-In April 2024, the Compensation Committee of the Board of Directors approved the grant of 260,500 restricted shares subject to time vesting to employees of the Company and approved the grant of options to purchase up to 564,900 shares of Common Stock, to employees and consultants of the Company, at exercise prices between \$1.38 and \$1.48 per share.
-The time vesting restricted shares and stock options vest over various periods between two to three years commencing on the respective grant dates.
+In November 2024, the Compensation Committee of the Board of Directors approved the grant of 10,000 restricted shares subject to time vesting to employees of the Company and approved the grant of options to purchase up to 368,250 shares of Common Stock, to employees and consultants of the Company, at an exercise price of \$0.9475 per share.
+The time vesting restricted shares and stock options vest over various periods between one to three years commencing on the respective grant dates.
 The options have a ten-year term.
 The restricted shares and the options were issued under the 2020 Plan. - b.
-In April 2024, the Compensation Committee approved the grant of warrants to purchase up to 1,471,250 shares of Common Stock, with exercise prices between \$1.43 to \$2.00 per share to certain consultants.
-The warrants are exercisable into Common Stock on or before December 31, 2026.
-In addition, the Compensation Committee approved a reduction in the exercise price of warrants to purchase up to 700,000 shares of Common Stock issued to certain consultants in the past at exercise prices between \$5.20 to \$6.45 per share, to an exercise price of \$1.60 per share. - c.
-In April 2024, a total of 700 of certain Series B-3 Convertible Preferred Stock were converted into 237,323 shares of Common Stock, including the issuance of dividend shares.
+In November 2024, the Compensation Committee approved the grant of warrants to purchase up to 469,653 shares of Common Stock, with an exercise price of \$0.9475 per share to certain consultants.
+The warrants are exercisable into Common Stock on or before five years from the grant date.

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations

-Readers are advised to review the following discussion and analysis of our financial condition and results of operations together with our consolidated financial statements and related notes thereto included elsewhere in this Quarterly Report on Form 10-Q and the consolidated financial statements and related notes thereto in our Annual Report on Form 10-K for the year ended December 31, 2023.
+Management's Discussion and Analysis of Financial Condition and Results of Operations financial statements and related notes thereto in our Annual Report on Form 10-K for the year ended December 31, 2023.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report, including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
 See "Cautionary Note Regarding Forward-Looking Statements".
 You should review the "Risk Factors" section of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, for a discussion of important factors that could cause actual results to differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.